Zipstack/unstract/README.md

 # Only do setup of environment files.
 ./run-platform.sh -e

+# Only do docker images pull with a specific version tag.
+./run-platform.sh -p -v v0.1.0

-# Only do docker images pull/build with a specific version tag.
+# Only do docker images pull by building locally with a specific version tag.
-./run-platform.sh -b v0.1.0
+./run-platform.sh -p -b -v v0.1.0

-# Pull and run Docker containers in detached mode.
+# Pull and run docker containers in detached mode.
 ./run-platform.sh -d -v v0.1.0
 ```